 Note that it is allowed to add newline \n and tabs \t to elements with the addstart, addend and replace command.
 If a cleanup is executed after this is done, they will be removed again.
 Cleanup should be executed before these operations in such cases.
 Its syntax:

 Element.modify {cleanup(optional arguments)}

-- optional argument: cleanup has its own dedicated arguments (see 4.6, arguments): - style, The style argument can be added to specify the required style of the cleanup result.
+- Relevant arguments: - ${\odot}$ $\,$ style, The style argument can be added to specify the required style of the cleanup result.

 Possible values are: